Layer-Wise Data-Free CNN Compression: Layer-Wise Data-Free Compression

 \subsection{Data-Free Pruning}

-We show how to use our method to construct a sparse student without any training data.
-We begin by recording the BatchNorm statistics required for layer-wise data generation, as described in Section~\ref{generation}.
-We then perform fusion and AFCLE as a preprocessing step, as described in Section~\ref{AFCLE}.
-We duplicate the resulting model to obtain a ``teacher'' and a ``student''.
-For the remainder of our method, the teacher will remain unchanged, and the student will be pruned through data-free training.
+We now describe how to use our generated data (Section~\ref{generation}) to prune neural network weights.
+Our overall method follows Figure~\ref{alg}.
+We begin by duplicating our pretrained network $\Theta$ to obtain a teacher $\Theta_t$ and a student $\Theta_s$.
+We perform fusion and AFCLE as a preprocessing step (Section~\ref{AFCLE}).
+For the remainder of our method, the teacher will remain unchanged, and the student will be pruned.

-We prune using Soft Threshold Reparameterization (STR) \cite{STR}, which we review briefly.
-In the network’s convolutional and fully-connected layers, an intermediate weight $W_s$ is calculated as
+We prune using Soft Threshold Reparameterization (STR) \cite{STR} with gradient descent \cite{backprop}.
+In convolutional and fully-connected layers, an intermediate weight $W_s$ is calculated as

 where $W$ is the weight tensor, and $s$ is a model parameter used to control sparsity.
-This intermediate tensor $W_s$ is used in place of $W$ in the forward and pass.
+This intermediate tensor $W_s$ is used in place of $W$ in the forward pass.
 In the backward pass, the gradients are propagated to the original weight matrix $W$.
-A weight decay parameter $\lambda$ is used to drive $s$ upwards from an initial value $s_0<0$, which increases sparsity.
+A weight decay parameter $\lambda$ is used to drive $s$ upwards from an initial value $s_0<0$, which increases sparsity \cite{STR}.

-Let $i$ be an index assigned to the convolutional or fully-connected layer $\mathcal{C}_i^s$ in the student, and let the corresponding layer in the teacher (of the same architecture) be $\mathcal{C}_i^t$.
-Let $\mathcal{C}_i^s(\cdot)$ denote the application of layer $s_i$ to an input tensor, and likewise for $\mathcal{C}_i^t(\cdot)$.
+We prune each layer of $\Theta_s$ separately.
+Let $i$ be an index assigned to the convolutional or fully-connected layer $\mathcal{C}_i^s$ in the student, and let the corresponding layer in the teacher be $\mathcal{C}_i^t$.
+Let $\mathcal{C}_i^s(\cdot)$ denote the application of a layer to an input tensor.
 Given a loss function $L_i$ associated with layer $i$, we compute the loss for layer $i$ as

-where $x \sim \mathcal{G}_{\mathcal{C}_i^t}$ is generated from the expression in Equation~\ref{generation_equation}.
+where $x \sim \mathcal{G}_{\mathcal{C}_i^t}$ is generated from Equation~\ref{generation_equation}.
 In our experiments, we choose $L_i$ to be the mean square error loss for each $i$.
-We also freeze the student's bias during training, since our goal is to induce sparsity in the weights.
-We empirically found that including the activations $f_j$ in Equation~\ref{generation_equation} is not important during pruning, so we omit them from data generation for simplicity.
-After pruning, we simply fold the $v_j^i$ and $v_j^o$ buffers from AFCLE back into the original tensors.
+We also freeze the student's bias during training, since our goal is to induce sparsity only in the weights.
+We empirically found that including the activations $f_j$ in Equation~\ref{generation_equation} is not important during pruning, so we omit them.